rya-sge/access-denied/_posts/Pump Science.md

+Open question: why 8 for the constant seed

+### Details

 This Solana program struct, `CreateBondingCurve`, defines the accounts and constraints necessary for initializing a bonding curve in a decentralized application.